 There are many TRS-80 emulators out there for various operating systems.
 The top few on this list are excellent and any of them will provide you with an accurate emulation experience.
 Like every product out there, however, not every emulator emulates everything, and there are some features present in one which are not present in the other.
 This may mean you need to use 2 different emulators if you want to use all the features.
-The following is a short intro to what one top Windows emulator has that the other top Windows emulator does not.
-Anything not on the list means they can both do it.
+The following is a short intro to what features TRS80GP and TRS32 do NOT share; otherwise they are equal.

 - Memory dumping